Alisa Palmer: Career

 Palmer has directed with the Shaw Festival for eight seasons from 2005 to 2012.
 At the Shaw Festival, Palmer directed several shows including Ann-Marie MacDonald's Belle Moral: A Natural History (2005), Stephen Sondheim's Sunday in the Park with George (2009), Clare Boothe Luce's The Women (2010), and Githa Sowerby's A Man and Some Women (2012).

 In 2007, Palmer directed Caryl Churchill's Top Girls for Soulpepper Theatre.
 She won a Dora Mavor Moore Award for Outstanding Direction of a Play for her direction of Top Girls.
 Palmer later directed Marsha Norman's 'night, Mother for Soulpepper in 2008.

 Palmer was a resident director of Mirvish Productions' world premiere of The Lord of the Rings in Toronto.
 In 2016, Palmer directed Nick Green's Body Politic for Buddies in Bad Times.
 Palmer is also the founder of Vita Brevis, a theatre company involved in the creation and promotion of new works.

 Palmer made her Stratford Festival debut in 2014, directing Noël Coward's Hay Fever.
 Palmer was scheduled to direct Hamlet-911, a modern adaptation of Hamlet written by MacDonald, as part of the 2020 Stratford Festival, but was postponed due to COVID-19.
 Palmer's production of Hamlet-911 was moved to Stratford's 2022 season.

 Palmer and Hannah Moscovitch co-adapted Ann-Marie MacDonald's novel, Fall on Your Knees for the stage.
-The National Arts Centre is set to premiere the show, under Palmer's direction, in 2023.
+The National Arts Centre premiered the show, under Palmer's direction, in 2023.